reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 date: 2021-06-14 06:00:00 +1000
 modified: 2021-06-13 06:00:00 +1000
 author: pratikdas
 excerpt: "In this article, we will understand a type of website attack called Cross Site Request Forgery (CSRF).
 We will look at the kind of websites which usually fall victim to CSRF attacks, how an attacker crafts a CSRF attack, and some techniques to mitigate the risk of being compromised with a CSRF attack"
 image:
   auto: 0074-stack
 ---

-Protecting a web application against various security threats is vital for the health and security of a website.
-The process of protecting websites includes an assessment of these threats and building effective mechanisms to counter them.
+Protecting a web application against various security threats and attacks is vital for the health and security of a website.
+The process of protecting websites includes an assessment of these threats and building effective mechanisms to counter them and falling victim to any attack.

-Cross Site Request Forgery (CSRF) is a type of attack against certain website security vulnerabilities.
+Cross Site Request Forgery (CSRF) is a type of attack on websites.
 With a successful CSRF attack, an attacker can mislead an authenticated user in a website to perform actions with inputs set by the attacker.

-This can lead to loss of user confidence in the website and even result in fraud or theft of financial resources if the website under attack belongs to a financial realm.
+This can have serious consequences like loss of user confidence in the website and even fraud or theft of financial resources if the website under attack belongs to any financial realm.

 In this article, we will understand:
 - What constitutes a Cross Site Request Forgery (CSRF) attack